In the minors, a major change as the Atlantic League plans to move the mound back a foot

 Moving the mound back has not been expected to be part of those conversations, and it almost certainly will be a polarizing experiment.
 The Atlantic League tried to push the mound back two feet in 2019, before its agreement with MLB, but withdrew the proposal after pushback from pitchers, several of whom threatened to leave the league.

+The Atlantic League is independent and its teams are not affiliated with MLB franchises.
+It is a partner league with MLB and has debuted experiential rules before — perhaps most notably so-called “robo umps.”
+Players there are signed by the teams themselves, which means they are not usually elite prospects and are never under contract with major league organizations.

-The new rule threatens to reignite tensions over MLB Commissioner Rob Manfred’s newly experimental eye toward the game.
+But even though it won’t be tested on highly paid young players, the new rule could reignite tensions over MLB Commissioner Rob Manfred’s newly experimental eye toward the game.
 Earlier this year, Manfred hired Theo Epstein, the former president of baseball operations for the Chicago Cubs and the former general manager of the Boston Red Sox, to serve as a consultant tasked with finding new ways to increase in-game action and pace of play.

 Since Epstein joined the commissioner’s office in January, MLB has announced several experimental rule changes at the minor league levels, including larger bases and rules limiting defensive shifts.
 Many of those rules have Atlantic League origins and now have a clear path to the big leagues: Class AA teams may no longer shift their infielders as dramatically, and Class AAA teams will play with bases that are 18 inches square.
 Major league pitchers also must face a minimum of three batters before being pulled from the game, another Atlantic League innovation.